11th International Lymphoedema Framework conference

 Dr SR Narahari

-dermatologis and pro-bono director, Institute of Applied Dermatology (IAD), Kerala, India.
+Dermatologis and pro-bono director, Institute of Applied Dermatology (IAD), Kerala, India.

 Dermatologist SR Narahari is the pro-bono director at the Institute of Applied Dermatology (IAD) in the resource-poor and challenging setting of Kasaragod in Kerala, India.
 The world’s lead experts collaborated with IAD for morbidity management and disability prevention of lymphatic filariasis and other lymphoedemas.
 He pioneered clinician-led bedside integrative medicine by combining the therapeutics of Ayurveda and Yoga with Biomedicine.
 IAD is among the world’s leading lymphoedema centres.
 Currently, the Bill and Melinda Gates Foundation recognised it as the centre of excellence for lymphoedema.
 With the financial grant of the BMGF, he has expanded his services of lymphoedema treatment to four centres in the endemic regions of India.
 He has 90 publications.
 ORCID iD: 0000-0002-0495-0244.